penkocode/just_python_oop/README.md

-This is my repo of the task from Python OOP instance
+This is my repo of the tasks from Python OOP instance